OSHA Lockout Tagout Violations: Penalties, How Citations Work, and How to Fix Them

 The Fastest Path

-What ECPL's Free LOTO Gap Analysis Covers
+What Our Free LOTO Gap Analysis Covers

-Energy Control Power Lockout (ECPL) provides a free, no-obligation on-site LOTO gap analysis for manufacturing and industrial facilities.
+LOTO Compliance provides a free, no-obligation on-site LOTO gap analysis for manufacturing and industrial facilities.
 The assessment gives you a clear, actionable picture of where your program stands.

 Program Review